Forensic pathology: Education

 In most English speaking countries, forensic pathology is a subspecialty of anatomical pathology.
-Training requirements differ from country to country, however, it is common for pathologists to study at a medical school and then go on to study pathology.
-Many forensic pathologists practice as a histo (hospital) pathologists before moving onto forensic science.
-Another requirement for forensic pathologists includes having a working knowledge of specific fields of study like toxicology, firearms examination (wound ballistics), trace evidence, forensic serology and DNA technology.
+Training requirements differ from country to country; however, it is common for pathologists to study at a medical school and then go on to study pathology.
+Many forensic pathologists practice as a histo (hospital) pathologist before moving on to forensic science.
+Another requirement for forensic pathologists is having a working knowledge of specific fields of study like toxicology, firearms examination (wound ballistics), trace evidence, forensic serology and DNA technology.

 Australia

 There are currently three paths to qualify as a forensic pathologist in Australia.
 The first is to train solely in forensic pathology (although a significant amount of anatomical pathology knowledge is still required) and pass two examinations for forensic pathology only.
 The second is to commence training in anatomical pathology, and complete an initial anatomical pathology examination, which takes a minimum of three years; then go on to train solely in forensic pathology and complete a forensic pathology examination, which takes a minimum of two years.
 The third is to complete a minimum 5 years' training in anatomical pathology to qualify as a fellow in anatomical pathology, then complete a post-fellowship year in forensic pathology (a minimum twelve months further training plus successful completion of an examination).